Sasaki Kojiro and his famous duel with Miyamoto Musashi

-Sasaki Kojiro, known as ‘Demon of the Western Provinces,’ was a master swordsman who was born in Fukui prefecture.
+Sasaki Kojiro, known as ‘Demon of the Western Provinces’ was a master swordman who was born in Fukui prefecture.
 He earned this nickname because of his skill with the nodachi, since nodachi swords were often depicted as something that a demon would use.
 Legend says that Kojiro was a very flamboyant man.
-He quite often wore the clothes of a Kabuki actor which made him stand out — although a man of Kojiro’s skill level didn’t necessarily have to worry about what people thought of his attire.
+He quite often wore the clothes of a Kabuki actor which made him stand out, though a man of Kojiro’s skill level didn’t necessarily have to worry about what people thought of his attire.

-Kojiro was also known as Ganryu, a name shared with the sword style he eventually came up with.
-Ganryu means ‘large rock style’ and involves the use of the nodachi.
-Kojiro was known for a particular technique called Tsubame Gaeshi, which translates to “the turning swallows cut.”
+He was also known as Ganryu, a name shared with the sword style he eventually came up with.
+Ganryu means ‘large rock style’, and involves the use of the nodachi.
+He was known for a particular technique called Tsubame Gaeshi, which translates to “the turning swallows cut”.
 Swallows move very fast and erratically, and they can also change directions very quickly which is where the name of this technique came from.
-The speed from one swing to the next was quite surprising, considering that Kojiro wielded a very long sword.
+The speed that he went from his first swing to the next was extremely fast, which is quite surprising considering he wielded a very long sword.

-The weapon used by Sasaki Kojiro was a sword with a three shaku blade, approximately 35.5 inches long.
-There’s a lot of debate as to what kind of sword it actually was.
-Some say that it was a nodachi that barely had any curvature, while others say that it was his family tachi or a tachi remounted as a katana.
-There are even some that claim it was actually a chokuto — an earlier straight sword.
-In other words, no one really knows.
-All we know is that it was a three shaku blade, possibly forged by Ichihara Nagamitsu who worked in the Bizen tradition.
+The weapon used by Kojiro was a sword with a 3 shaku blade, approximately 35.5 inches.
+Now there’s a lot of debate as to what kind of sword it actually was, some say that it was a nodachi that barely had any curvature, while others say that it was his family tachi or a tachi remounted as a katana, some even say that it was actually a chokuto which was an earlier straight sword.
+In other words, no one real knows.
+All we know is that it was a 3 shaku blade, and many sources say that the sword was forged by Ichihara Nagamitsu who worked in the Bizen tradition.

-Afterward, the island where the duel took place was renamed Ganryu Island after Sasaki Kojiro.
-If you visit Ganryu Island today, there are still two statues there, one of Musashi and one of Sasaki Kojiro, locked in a moment of combat to memorialize their famous duel.
+Afterwards, the island where the duel took place was renamed Ganryu island after Sasaki Kojiro.
+If you visit Ganryu island to this day there is still two statues there, one of Musashi, and one of Sasaki Kojiro, locked in combat in their famous duel.